ziyi-zhou/ziyi-zhou.github.io/_pages/about.md

 News:
 ======
+- Jun 2025: Our work on combining mixed-integer programming and reactive synthesis has been accepted to IROS 2025.
 - Jan 2025: My work with MERL on proprioceptive contact state and force estimation has been accepted by ICRA 2025.
 See you in Atlanta!
 - Jan 2024: I start my internship at MERL!
 - May 2023: Our work on soft contact manipulation is finally accepted by TRO!